 Scripture reading – Psalm 43

-There is no title given for Psalm 43, nor is the author identified.
-For me, I am content to read this brief psalm, and find encouragement when I realize I am in good company when it comes to facing discouragement and loneliness.
+No title is given for Psalm 43, nor is the author identified.
+Nevertheless, I find solace when I read Psalm 43.
+I am encouraged to understand that I am in good company when I face seasons of discouragement and loneliness.

-The psalmist writes, “Judge [litigate; vindicate; deliver] me, O God [Elohim; the Godhead], and plead [defend; contend; argue] my cause [contest; controversy; dispute] against an ungodly nation [heathen; Gentile]: O deliver me from the deceitful [dishonest] and unjust [wicked; perverse; unrighteous] man” (43:1).
+The psalmist wrote, “Judge [vindicate] me, O God [Elohim; the Godhead], and plead [defend; contend; argue]my cause against an ungodly nation [heathen; idolatrous]: O deliver me from the deceitful [dishonest] and unjust [wicked; lawless] man” (Psalm 43:1).

-The author appealed to God to hear his prayer, and deliver him from a wicked, “unjust” enemy.
-The enemy was not named; however, the tactics of the enemy are the same as those you and I might face.
-Lies, libel, slander, threats, and attacks on one’s integrity are the modus operandi of the enemies of God, and His people.
+The author appealed to God to hear his prayer and deliver him from a wicked, “unjust” enemy.
+Though the enemy was not named, his tactics are similar to those you and I might face.
+The enemies of God attack His people with lies, libel, slander, threats, and insults.

-Rallying his heart, the psalmist continued his prayer, “For thou art the God of my strength [fortress; stronghold; safety]: why dost thou cast me off [forsake; turn away; reject]? why go [behave] I mourning because of the oppression [distress; affliction] of the enemy [adversary]?”
-(43:2)
+Confessing his despair, the psalmist pleaded, “For thou art the God of my strength [my fortress; stronghold]: why dost thou cast me off [forsake; reject]? why go [behave] I mourning because of the oppression [distress; affliction] of the enemy?”
+(Psalm 43:2)

-The psalmist appealed to God to illuminate his way, and guide him with His Truth to the safe haven of God’s “holy hill” and the “tabernacles” where the saints of God gathered to worship (43:3).
-Though despairing, the psalmist rallied his heart, and looked past his sorrows.
-He set his heart upon the joy of worshipping, offering sacrifices, and singing His praises to God (43:4).
+The psalmist appealed to God to illuminate his way and guide him with His Truth to the haven of God’s “holy hill” and the “tabernacles” where God’s people gathered to worship Him (Psalm 43:3).
+Though despairing, the writer rallied his heart, and looked past his sorrows.
+He set his heart upon the joy of worshipping, offering sacrifices, and singing praises to God (Psalm 43:4).

 Psalm 43:4 – “4 Then will I go unto the altar [place of slaughter or sacrifice] of God, unto God my exceeding [blithesome] joy [gladness]: yea, upon the harp [string instrument] will I praise [give thanks; confess; revere; worship] thee, O God my God.”

-1 Corinthians 10:13 – “There hath no temptation [test or trial] taken you but such as is common to man [i.e. your trouble is not unique]: but God is faithful [trustworthy; true], who will not suffer [allow] you to be tempted [tried or tested] above that ye are able; but will with the temptation also make a way to escape [lit. to pass through the trial], that ye may be able to bear it [endure].”
+1 Corinthians 10:13 – “There hath no temptation [test or trial] taken you but such as is common to man [i.e., your trouble is not unique]: but God is faithful [true and trustworthy], who will not suffer [allow] you to be tempted [tried or tested] above that ye are able; but will with the temptation also make a way to escape [lit. to pass through the trial], that ye may be able to bear it [endure].”